kokonect-link/cherrypick/src/docs/en-US/create-plugin.md

 Plugin description

 ### permissions
-Permissions required by the plugin.Used when making requests to the Misskey API.
+Permissions required by the plugin.Used when making requests to the CherryPick API.

 ### config
 An object representing the plugin's settings.
 Keys represent setting names and values are any of the below properties.